-Journal of Indonesia Road Safety (JIRS) fills that gap by emphasizing safety issues of road.
+Journal of Indonesia Road Safety (JIRS) fills that gap by emphasizing road safety issues.
 The journal's aim is to disseminate advanced research results to educators, researchers, practitioners, and policymakers to enhance road safety with comprehensive and integrated solutions.

-JIRS provides a discussion forum for the exchange of academic ideas, data, and integrated road safety solutions developed.
+JIRS provides a discussion forum to exchange academic ideas, data, and integrated road safety solutions developed.
 The journal is supported and directed by an international editorial board of renowned experts in road safety.

 Relevant topics include comprehensive road safety aspects of: